MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-usage-metrics.md

 ---
 title: View usage metrics
-description: Learn how to view and understand Power BI usage metricsby using dashboards in the admin settings page.
+description: Learn how to view and understand Power BI usage metrics by using dashboards in the admin settings page.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''